 But what if something fails somewhere deep down in your IT stack, which affects your team?
 Any change or minor failure in your IT landscape can create a domino effect and eventually stop the delivery of core business functions.
 Your team only sees their part of the total stack.
 For this problem, we introduce level three of the Monitoring Maturity Model.

-Level 3 - Create a total overview
+Level 3 - Next-Generation Monitoring

 At level three we don’t only look at all the states, events and metrics but also look at the dependencies and changes.
 Therefore you need an overview of your whole IT stack, which will be created using existing data from your available tools.
 To create this overview you will need data from tools like: